-- Use only the supplied power cord.
-Do not use the power cord for other products. - When setting up the product, make sure that the AC outlet you are using is easily accessible.
+Use only the supplied power cord.

+When setting up the product, make sure that the AC outlet you are using is easily accessible.
 If some trouble or malfunction occurs, immediately turn off the power switch and disconnect the plug from the outlet.

-When disconnecting the power cord, first turn off the power, and then follow this procedure in reverse order.
+When disconnecting the power cord, first turn off the power, then follow this procedure in reverse order.